erwin4d/research_projects/Clustering_Algorithms/Basic_KNN/README.md

 # K nearest neighbors

-Generic K nearest neighbors written for lp distance Some experiments with random projections and KNN, inspired by BTRY 6520 homework.
+This folder contains generic K nearest neighbors code, which computes K nearest neighbors for training / testing datasets.
+Code computes lp distances.
+Most of this code is inspired by BTRY 6520 (Computationally Intensive Statistical Methods) when it was taught in Fall 2012.

+The matlab code in this folder is relatively unoptimized.